pieroit/pieroit.github.io/design-a-logo-with-ai-stable-diffusion.md

 ## A chicken wearing sunglasses

 If you want to create a new logo for your company or a client, you may want to leverage Artificial Intelligence.
 State fo the art AI is able to produce images, lots of them, and pertinent to your vision, in a short time at a low cost.
-Those images the AI throws at you are not going to be the final logo.
-But you can iterate on them and combine them into new ideas.
-The final result will be outstanding, and you can get there really fast.
 Let's dive into an example.

 Let's say I want to design a new logo for my YouTube channel (italian only).
 It has to be minimal, with a few colors, easily recognizable for a strong brand.
 The mascotte of my channel is a chicken with sunglasses called Pollo Watzlawick.